 The Thames Path goes under the these bridges on a wooden and often quite wet and slippery walkway - then continues along a field edge between fences - i.e. you have to leave the River Thames at this point for a while.
 Follow the farm track to eventually reach the A329 at Offlands Farm - turn left and the sadly you have to walk along this road (there is a pavement) and downhill into Moulsford.
 At the far end of Moulsford turn left down Ferry Lane to reach Beetle Wedge public house - go through their outside seating area to reach the river and the old ferry crossing.
 Turn right soon back into open countryside and then arrive at Cleve Lock and Weir which has some picnic tables.
 The path continues to Streatley - just before reaching the town the path leaves the river and goes across fields to reach St Mary's Church and then a road.
 The Thames Path switches sides so turn left and cross the bridge into Goring now with views of the lock and weir.
 To reach Goring Railway Station and Bus Stop (for Wallingford) go up the high street and at the B4009 turn right to the station.

-For a continuation of this walk please see our Thames Path to Maidenhead topic - also of possible interest might be our topic about the Kennet and Avon Canal which starts off from The River Thames just a little way past Reading Bridge.
+For a continuation of this walk please see our Thames Path Walk to Hambleden topic - also of possible interest might be our website about walking the Kennet and Avon Canal which starts off from The River Thames just a little way past Reading Bridge.